Xiaofeng Wang, PhD

 Cancer Biology Program

 Xiaofeng obtained his PhD from Tsinghua University, China, where he studied chaperon proteins in tumor malignancy.
 After that, he went to Dana-Farber Cancer Institute and Harvard Medical School and worked in Charlie Roberts lab as a postdoctoral fellow studying chromatin remodeling SWI/SNF complex in pediatric cancers.
 From there, he developed strong interest in cancer epigenetics.
-Outside the lab, he likes hiking, cooking (especially hosting hot pot), playing with his dog while drinking a lot of coffee.
+Outside the lab, he likes hiking and cooking (especially hosting hot pot).

 Luke previously studied the contributions of adult intestinal stem cells to tissue homeostasis and regeneration in the Breault Lab at Boston Children’s Hospital.
 He then worked at Minerva Biotechnologies developing a CAR-T therapy, which is now in a Phase 1 clinical trial.
 Luke is primarily interested in the epigenetic control of stem cell identity and lineage determination.
 In the Wang Lab, he is investigating how SWI/SNF complexes maintain and direct gastrointestinal cell lineage and how alterations in SWI/SNF subunits dysregulate gene regulatory networks to drive disease.
 Away from the lab, Luke enjoys hiking, skiing, ice hockey, brewing beer, and gardening.

 Andrew recently graduated from Colby College in 2020 with a major in Biochemistry.
 Prior research was focused on the effects of organic content in atmospheric aerosol chemistry.
 Andrew’s interest in epigenetics brought him to the Wang lab in June 2020 working as a Research Assistant before joining MCB graduate program.
 He is interested in understanding the consequences of SWI/SNF subunit mutations in disease.
 Andrew’s other interests include soccer, skiing, and generally enjoying the outdoors.